stnuessl/rf/README.md

 #### Refactoring Variables

 Let's make this example straight forward again.
-The class _IncludeRefactorer_ contains a class variable named _IncludeMap_.
+The class _Refactorer_ contains a class variable named _CompilerInstance_.
 To change its name one could run

 ```
-    $ rf --variable IncludeRefactorer::_IncludeMap=MyNewVarName
+    $ rf --variable Refactorer::CompilerInstance_=MyNewVarName
 ```

 What if you want to rename the name of a local variable inside a function?